-Wellington SAB members are appointed by both Wellington College International China Management (WCICM, a company owned by the Founder and Chairman) and Wellington College International (WCI, a subsidiary of Wellington College in England).
+SAB members are appointed by Wellington College International China Management (WCICM), a company owned by WCC’s founder and chairman, and Wellington College International (WCI), a subsidiary of Wellington College UK.
+The latter comprises no less than 34% of the voting membership.
 Huili SAB members are solely appointed by WCICM.

-· Share group-level information and long-term development strategy
+• Share group-level information and long-term development strategies.

-The aim of the sub-committees of the SAB is to provide a more detailed and practical level of governance to the school.
-It allows for deeper analysis and discussions and has delegated authority from the SAB to make certain decisions.
+The aim of the SAB sub-committees is to provide a more detailed and practical level of governance to the school.
+They allow for deeper analysis and discussions and have delegated authority from their SABs to make certain decisions.

-The sub-committee members are made up of SAB members, school leaders, employees who have undertaken the WCC High Potential programme, Central Office (CO) representative(s) and parent members.
+Sub-committees comprise SAB members, external non-executive experts, school leaders, employees who have undertaken the WCC High Potential Programme, CO representatives and parent members.
 This combination is intended to offer a balanced view.
-The SAB members attending the sub-committee shall decide if any item needs a referral to the SAB.
+The SAB members attending the sub-committee shall decide if any item should be referred to the SAB.

 Wellington College China governance undergoes an annual evaluation process to examine the effectiveness of its strategic leadership.
-This is done through self-assessment by all governors, collecting feedback from school leaders, as well as working with external consultants to compare ourselves with and learn from the most effective school governance worldwide.
-The Board works with experienced UK school governance and culture specialists to support the development of the current approach and provide ongoing training and support to all the governors.
-This continuous self-improvement process helps to keep the board professional and adaptable to each school's, and the group’s, growing needs.
+This is done through self-assessment by all governors, collecting feedback from school leaders and working with external consultants to compare ourselves with and learn from the most effective school governance worldwide.
+The Executive Board works with experienced UK school governance and culture specialists to support the development of the current approach and provide ongoing training and support to all the governors.
+This continuous self-improvement process helps to keep the board professional and adaptable to each school's — and the group’s — growing needs.

 Founder and Chairman